Go Chuck Yourself

 Go Chuck Yourself (released as Happy Live Surprise in Japan) is a live album by Canadian rock band Sum 41 recorded in London, Ontario in April 2005.

+"Nothing on My Back", "Machine Gun", "That's All Right" (Arthur Crudup cover), "In Too Deep", and "Angels with Dirty Faces" were also performed; however, are omitted from the album.

 It was first released on December 21, 2005, in Japan, and was packaged with a bonus DVD featuring five songs from the show and Basketball Butcher.
-The US and European version was released on March 7, 2006, without the DVD..
+The North American and European version was released on March 7, 2006, without the DVD.
+The album debuted at #51 on the Canadian Albums Chart.